-- The abortion pill method is 95 to 97 percent effective, and only 3 to 5 percent women may require suction curettage to end pregnancy or manage excessive bleeding.
+- The abortion pill method is 95 to 97 percent effective, and only 3 to 5 percent of women may require suction curettage to end a pregnancy or manage excessive bleeding.
 The user may take help of someone during the procedure, but it is not necessary.

 - This technique is valid in the first 10 weeks of pregnancy.
-The person may have to visits the doctor’s office two times to confirm eligibility before abortion, and to test pregnancy termination success.
+The person may have to visit the doctor’s office two times to confirm eligibility before abortion, and to test pregnancy termination success.

 - Strong cramps are experienced along with nausea and other side effects.
 Several hours of heavy bleeding followed by light spotting for two to three weeks is expected.
 No injury is possible to the uterus, as no tools are used.

 - There is a small risk to infection, but doctors may not immediately advice for antibiotics.
-No evidences support inability of a woman to get pregnant again after being done with abortion pills.
+No evidences support the inability of a woman to get pregnant again after being done with abortion pills.